Bairdo/gasket/docs/README.authenication.rst

 #### Controller
 ##### Faucet
-- Get faucet.
+- Get the faucet from where you are reading this doc.
 Note: NOT the official reannz repo at this time
 ```bash
 $ git clone https://github.com/bairdo/faucet.git
 ```